onflow/sc-eng-gaming/README.md

         * `address: Address`

     ```bash
-    flow scripts execute scripts/child_account/get_all_nft_display_views_from_public.cdc <PARENT_ADDRESS>
+    flow scripts execute scripts/child_account/get_all_nft_display_views_from_storage.cdc 179b6b1cb6755e31
     ```
 ___

-### Playing Self-Custodied on Testnet
+# Play Self-Custodied on Testnet

-The contracts will be deployed the week of February 13th, and this README will be updated with all contract addresses once that occurs.
-The following instructions are just reference until then.
+The contracts in this repos have been deployed to

 If you want to play this game on testnet in a fully fledged Hybrid Custody dApp, check out our demo implementation [here](https://github.com/onflow/walletless-arcade-example). <- To be updated once live on testnet.